 - Additionally, you can ask for freeze-dried strawberries if you want.

-How to Make Starbucks Pink Drink at Home
+How to Make the Pink Drink at Home

-- Brew passionfruit tea and let it cool.
+- Brew passion tea and let it cool.

 - Blend it with coconut milk, vanilla, and sweetener.